On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Abstract

 \section{Abstract}

-Thousands of experiments are analyzed and papers are published each year involving the statistical analysis of grouped data.
-While this area of statistics is often perceived -- somewhat naively -- as saturated, several misconceptions still affect everyday practice, and new frontiers have so far remained unexplored.
-Researchers must be aware of the limitations affecting their analyses and what are the new possibilities in their hands.

-Motivated by this need, the article introduces a unifying approach to the analysis of grouped data, which allows us to study the class of divisible statistics -- that includes Pearson's $\chi^2$, the likelihood ratio as special cases -- with a fresh perspective.
-The contributions collected in this manuscript span from modeling and estimation to distribution-free goodness-of-fit tests.

-Perhaps the most surprising result presented here is that, in a sparse regime, all tests proposed in the literature are dominated by members of the class of weighted linear statistics.
+Thousands of experiments are analyzed, and papers are published each year involving the statistical analysis of grouped data.
+While this area of statistics is often perceived – somewhat naively – as saturated, several misconceptions still affect everyday practice, and new frontiers have so far remained unexplored.
+Researchers must be aware of the limitations affecting their analyses and what new possibilities are at their hands.\\ The article introduces a unifying approach to the analysis of divisible statistics – that includes Pearson’s $\chi^2$, the likelihood ratio and spectral statistics, as special cases – when a statistician deals with a large number of bins/groups, thus leading to a large number of small or moderate frequencies.
+Performance of the tests is analyzed against the class of contiguous (local) alternatives. \\ Perhaps the most surprising result here is that, in this `sparse' regime, most of the tests proposed in the literature can be modified to produce more powerful tests, and no single test based on a divisible statistic leads to a goodness-of-fit test.
+Distribution-free goodness-of-fit tests are also constructed.